On the asymptotic dimension of the curve complex: Train tracks

 \subsection{Notation and background}

+Fix a surface $\Sigma$ of finite type.
+In what follows all constants will depend on the topology of $\Sigma$.
 We will assume the reader is familiar with the theory of train tracks.
 The standard reference is \cite{ph}.
 See also \cite{MM} and \cite{ursula} for introductions to the theory.
 A quick definition is that a train track in a surface $\Sigma$ is a smooth graph with a well-defined tangent line at every point, including at the vertices, so that no complementary component is a (smooth) disk, a monogon, a bigon, or a punctured disk, and so that every edge can be extended in both directions to a smoothly immersed path (these are called legal paths or train paths).
-All our train tracks will be generic (i.e. all vertices have valence 3), recurrent and transversely recurrent (birecurrent).
+All our train tracks will always be generic (i.e. all vertices have valence 3) and in general they will be recurrent and transversely recurrent (birecurrent).
+However, there will be occasions when non-recurrent tracks will appear.
 A train track $\sigma\subset\Sigma$ is {\it large} if each complementary component is homeomorphic to a disk or a once punctured disk.
+A train track is {\it maximal} if all complementary components are triangles or punctured monogons with the exception of the punctured torus where a maximal train track contains a single punctured bigon in its complement.